A contrarian investor deliberately goes against prevailing market trends. They buy when most investors are selling, and sell when others are buying.

 This advice applies to more than just oil and gas.

-Gold, for instance, is getting renewed investor attention amid spiking inflation and global unrest.
+Investing in gold, for instance, is getting renewed attention amid spiking inflation and global unrest.
 The price of the yellow metal has surged to around $2,000 an ounce as of this writing.

 Gold investors who are keeping it simple with big miners are indeed doing well.
 Shares of Barrick Gold (GOLD) are up 20% year to date, while Newmont (NEM) is up 22% over the same period.